Colehill: Education

 There are two first schools in Colehill, Colehill First School and Hayeswood First School, and a middle school, St Michael's.

 There was a Roman Catholic primary school, St Catherine's RC Primary School & Kindergarten.
-The School Closed in July 2021.Due to falling Pupil Numbers.
+The school closed in July 2021 due to falling pupil numbers.

 There is a special education foundation school, Beaucroft Foundation School.
 There is also a private school, Dumpton School.

 Politics and governance

 At the lower level of local government, Colehill is a civil parish with a parish council, which has two electoral wards (Colehill Ward, and Colehill Hayes Ward).
+On the 9th December 2025, following a public consultation, Colehill Parish Council voted unanimously to rebrand itself as Colehill Town Council to reflect its status as one of the largest settlements in Dorset and to strengthen the protection provided by the green belt between Colehill and the neighbouring towns of Wimborne Minster and Ferndown.

 At the upper level of local government, Colehill is in the Dorset unitary district.
 For elections to Dorset Council it is part of the Colehill & Wimborne Minster East electoral ward.

 Colehill became part of the Mid Dorset and North Poole constituency at the 2010 general election.

 Historically, Colehill was part of Wimborne & Cranborne Rural District from 1894 to 1974, and then East Dorset district from 1974 until Dorset became a unitary district in 2019.